 It costs a great deal to travel as Crown.
-See if you or your group can provide billets, bedding, towels, suitable feast gear and the other accoutrements needed by a Crown to do the role justice.
-See http://lochac.sca.org/seneschal/docs/RoyalVisits.pdf
+See if you or your Branch can provide billets, bedding, towels, suitable feast gear and the other accoutrements needed by a Crown to do the role justice.
+See https://crown.lochac.sca.org/regalia-about/kit/